vibster/commentcava/README.md

 the french «Comment ça va?» is the equivalent of the english «How are you?» I found this fun when searching for a name containing "comment".

-How to pronounce it? /kɔ.mɑ̃/ /sa/ /va/ it might not display correctly, so with html: /kɔ.m&atilde;/ /sa/ /va/
+How to pronounce it?
+Comment: /kɔ.m&atilde;/
+ça     : /sa/
+va     : /va/